GCSE: France

-Criticism and controversy
+Criticism

 Grade disparity

 Statistics released by London's Poverty Profile found overall GCSE attainment in London to be greater than the rest of England.
 39% of pupils in Inner London and 37% in Outer London did not get five GCSEs at A* to C, compared with 42% in the rest of England.
 Also, according to an ITV News report, UK students tend to outperform Jersey students on GCSE examinations.
 Gender bias is another area of concern.
-Department of Education data shows that the relative performance gap between girls and boys widened significantly under GCSEs, compared with O-Levels.
+Department of Education data shows that the relative performance gap between girls and boys widened under GCSEs, compared with O-Levels.

-Subject decline

-The declining number of pupils studying foreign languages in the UK has been a major concern of educational experts for many years.
-In 2015, Paul Steer, the Exam Board Chief of the British exam board OCR, expressed that "unless we act soon, even GCSE French and German could face the chop".

 Grade inflation

-When the GCSE system was introduced, there were comments that it was a dumbing down from the previous GCE O-Level system (as it took the focus away from the theoretical side of many subjects, and taught pupils about real-world implications and issues relating to ICT and citizenship).
+When the GCSE system was introduced, there were comments that it was a dumbing down of the previous GCE O-Level system (as it took the focus away from the theoretical side of many subjects, and taught pupils about real-world implications and issues relating to ICT and citizenship).

 In addition, the proportions of candidates awarded high grades at GCSE have been rising for many years, which critics attribute to grade inflation.
 By comparing pupils' scores in the YELLIS ability test with their GCSE results over a period of about 20 years, Robert Coe found a general improvement in grades awarded which ranges from 0.2 (science) to 0.8 (maths) of a GCSE grade.
 Only slightly more than half of pupils sitting GCSE exams achieve the 5 A* to C grades required for most forms of academic further education.

 One of the important differences between previous educational qualifications (and the earlier grading of A-Levels) and the later GCSE qualifications was supposed to be a move from norm-referenced marking to criterion-referenced marking.
 In a norm-referenced grading system, fixed percentages of candidates achieve each grade.
 With criterion-referenced grades, in theory, all candidates who achieve the criteria can achieve the grade.
 A comparison of a clearly norm-referenced assessment, such as the NFER Cognitive Ability Test or CAT, with GCSE grading seems to show an unexpected correlation, which challenges the idea that the GCSE is a properly criterion-based assessment.